-The FY 2019 Appropriations Act specifies that BUILD Transportation grants may not be less than \$5 million and not greater than \$25 million, except that for projects located in rural areas (as defined in Section C.3.ii.) the award size is \$1 million.
+The FY 2020 Appropriations Act specifies that BUILD Transportation grants may not be less than \$5 million and not greater than \$25 million, except that for projects located in rural areas (as defined in Section C.4.(a)) the minimum award size is \$1 million.
 There is no minimum award size, regardless of location, for BUILD Transportation planning grants.
+Applicants are strongly encouraged to submit applications only for eligible award amounts.